JuliaLang/www.julialang.org/community/index.md

 # GitHub

-We use [GitHub](https://github.com/) not only to track our source code, but also for tracking and discussing [issues](https://github.com/JuliaLang/julia/issues) and [commits](https://github.com/JuliaLang/julia/commits).
+We use GitHub to track our source code and for tracking and discussing [issues](https://github.com/JuliaLang/julia/issues) and [commits](https://github.com/JuliaLang/julia/commits).
 There is also a list of [packages](http://docs.julialang.org/en/latest/packages/packagelist/) for Julia, many of which are also hosted on and developed using GitHub.

 # IRC